ronh991/glTF-Blender-IO-MSFS/README.md

   #11 Base Color not being used in export - fixed - bug introduced

   #12 Forced use of Vertex Color nodes - fixed - added an option in the add-on install - File Preferences
-  default is not checked and no Vertex color nodes will be linked in shaedr nodes.
+  default is not checked and no Vertex color nodes will be linked in shader nodes.
 If checked then Vertex Color nodes will be used.

+  #13 Vertex Color addon Preferences option - fixed issues

+  #14 Unique id errors

+  #16 FBW import issues - bad COMP and Emissive texture importing fixed

 # Enhancements

+  Blender 4.2 has had numerous changes and updates for the Beta - new extensions install for addons is required

   Some default values for Metallic, Roughness, Emissive, Base Color have been reset Max emissive strength now 100 (not the same a Emissive Factor)